AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Bayes Decision Theory.md

 Our input X will be encoding whether each word we have stores at index i has occurred or not (1 or 0)

-Qij represents the probability of the word in occurring in class j ^J2cQsfTt
+Qij represents the probability of the word occurring in class j ^J2cQsfTt

 Compositing this from a Bernoulli distribution over all words ^XCKSEeVZ